stevekerrick/GraphqlToTsql/docs/documentation.md

 ## Sorting Using a Variable

-If the sorted data is rendered in a table or grid, then most likely the user will be able to sort the data, and you will want to use a `GraphQL` variable to avoid hard-coding the sorting criteria.
+If the sorted data is rendered in a table or grid, then most likely the user will want to sort the data, and you will want to use a `GraphQL` variable to avoid hard-coding the sorting criteria.

-This example shows the use of a variable sorting.
-Notice that the variable type is `OrderBy`.
+This example shows the use of a variable in sorting.
+Notice that the `GraphQL` variable type is `OrderBy`.

 ```graphql
 query BestProduct ($order: OrderBy) {